nextflow-io/nextflow/docs/config.md

 }
 ```

-Using the above configuration snippet, all workflow processes use 4 cpus if not otherwise specified in the workflow script.
-Moreover processes annotated with the `foo` label use 8 cpus.
-Finally the process named `bar` uses 32 cpus.
+With the above configuration, all processes will use 4 cpus if not otherwise specified in their process definition.
+Processes annotated with the `foo` label will use 8 cpus.
+Any process named `bar` (or imported as `bar`) will use 32 cpus.

 (config-report)=